 12. Boards: Board exams start in medical school.
 They are also the steps required to becoming licensed as a medical doctor!
 This includes Step 1 and Step 2.

-Step 1 is arguably the most important exam in medical school for residency applications, and they can be a source of great anxiety.
+Step 1 is arguably the most important exam in medical school for residency applications and can be a source of great anxiety.
 This eight-hour exam (yikes!!) covers medical knowledge that was learned in the first two years of medical school, along with clinical knowledge covered during core rotations.
 You will hear students talking about various study materials (such as Uworld, a bank of practice questions, or Sketchy, a fun series of animated cartoons that helps students learn and memorize) that they use to study.
 All of these resources, as well as signing up to take the board exams themselves, cost a lot of $$$.
 Medical schools will usually give students anywhere from one to two months of dedicated time to study, at the end of which students take the exam on the date they scheduled in advance.
 Many medical schools have their students take Step 1 between the M2 and M3 year although this varies among schools.

 Step 2: The confusing thing about Step 2 is that there are two of them!